|28A.01||CITATION, MINNESOTA CONSOLIDATED FOOD LICENSING LAW.|

 (1) is found with a major violation of requirements in chapter 28, 29, 30, 31, 31A, 32, 33, or 34, or rules adopted under one of those chapters;

 (3) fails to correct equipment and facility deficiencies as required in rules adopted under chapter 28, 29, 30, 31, 31A, 32, or 34.
-The first reinspection of a firm with gross food sales under $1,000,000 must be assessed at $25.
-The fee for a firm with gross food sales over $1,000,000 is $50.
-The fee for a subsequent reinspection of a firm for the same violation is 50 percent of their current license fee.
+The first reinspection of a firm with gross food sales under $1,000,000 must be assessed at $150.
+The fee for a firm with gross food sales over $1,000,000 is $200.
+The fee for a subsequent reinspection of a firm for the same violation is 50 percent of their current license fee or $300, whichever is greater.
 The establishment must be issued written notice of violations with a reasonable date for compliance listed on the notice.
 An initial inspection relating to a complaint is not a reinspection.

-Subd.
-4. Deposit; appropriation.
-All reinspection fees and assessments collected must be deposited in the state treasury and are credited to an account in the special revenue fund.
+A food handler reinspection account is established in the agricultural fund.
+All reinspection fees and assessments collected must be deposited in the state treasury and are credited to the food handler reinspection account.
 Money in the account, including interest accrued, is appropriated to the commissioner to pay the expenses relating to reinspections conducted under the chapters listed in subdivision 1.

-Subdivision 1.
-Annual fee; exceptions.
-Every coin-operated food vending machine is subject to an annual state inspection fee of $15 for each nonexempt machine except nut vending machines which are subject to an annual state inspection fee of $5 for each machine, provided that:
+Every food vending machine is subject to an annual state inspection fee of $25 for each nonexempt machine except nut vending machines which are subject to an annual state inspection fee of $10 for each machine, provided that:

 (a) Food vending machines may be inspected by either a home rule charter or statutory city, or a county, but not both, and if inspected by a home rule charter or statutory city, or a county they shall not be subject to the state inspection fee, but the home rule charter or statutory city, or the county may impose an inspection or license fee of no more than the state inspection fee.
 A home rule charter or statutory city or county that does not inspect food vending machines shall not impose a food vending machine inspection or license fee.

-(b) Vending machines dispensing only gum balls, hard candy, unsorted candy, or ice manufactured and packaged by another shall be exempt from the state inspection fee, but may be inspected by the state.
-A home rule charter or statutory city may impose by ordinance an inspection or license fee of no more than the state inspection fee for nonexempt machines on the vending machines described in this paragraph.
-A county may impose by ordinance an inspection or license fee of no more than the state inspection fee for nonexempt machines on the vending machines described in this paragraph which are not located in a home rule charter or statutory city.
+(b) Vending machines dispensing only gum balls, hard candy, unsorted candy, or ice manufactured and packaged by another, and water dispensing machines serviced by a cashier, are exempt from the state inspection fee, but may be inspected by the state.
+A home rule charter or statutory city may impose by ordinance an inspection or license fee of no more than the state inspection fee for nonexempt machines on the vending machines and water dispensing machines described in this paragraph.
+A county may impose by ordinance an inspection or license fee of no more than the state inspection fee for nonexempt machines on the vending machines and water dispensing machines described in this paragraph which are not located in a home rule charter or statutory city.

 (c) Vending machines dispensing only bottled or canned soft drinks are exempt from the state, home rule charter or statutory city, and county inspection fees, but may be inspected by the commissioner or the commissioner's designee.